pv/adjac/README.rst

-For more information about automatic differentiation, and other AD software (there are many and adjac does not do anything unusual), see http://autodiff.org/ Adjac performance appears to be within a factor of 2 from ADOLC and ADEPT.
+For more information about automatic differentiation, and other AD software (there are many and adjac does not do anything unusual), see http://autodiff.org/ Adjac performance appears to be roughly similar to ADOLC, and within a factor of 2-3 from ADEPT.

 Versions
 --------